microsoft/onnxruntime/docs/tutorials/on-device-training.md

 - Android NDK r21+
 - An Android device with a camera in [developer mode](https://developer.android.com/studio/debug/dev-options) with USB debugging enabled

-> **Note** The purpose of this tutorial is to show how ONNX Runtime can be used for On-Device Training.
-The author of this tutorial is not an expert in Android app development.
-The information provided in this tutorial is for educational purposes only and should not be considered as professional advice.

 > **Note** The entire android application is also made available on the [`onnxruntime-training-examples`](https://github.com/microsoft/onnxruntime-training-examples/tree/master/on_device_training/mobile/android/c-cpp) GitHub repository.

 ## Offline Phase - Building the training artifacts

+### Contents
+{: .no_toc }

+* TOC placeholder
+{:toc}

-1. Export the model to ONNX.
+### 1. Export the model to ONNX.

-    We start with a Pytorch model that has been pre-trained and export it to ONNX.
+    We start with a pre-trained PyTorch model and export it to ONNX.
 The `MobileNetV2` model has been pretrained on the imagenet dataset that has data in 1000 categories.
 For our task of image classification, we want to only classify images in 4 classes.
 So, we change the last layer of the model to output 4 logits instead of 1,000.

+    More details around how to export PyTorch models to ONNX can be found [here](https://pytorch.org/docs/stable/onnx.html).

     ```python
    import torch